I’m having another challenging day.

 Not drunk-throwing-whiskey-bottles-across-the-room challenging, but I’m sufficiently frustrated that it’s putting a dent in my mood.
 It’s nice that cannabis has the power to calm one’s mind, mitigate anxiety, and put us on a path to intelligent introspection that may lead to better decisions.

-Once again, I’m pissed off by cannabis prohibition.
+Once again, I’m frustrated by cannabis prohibition.
 I was raised to approach life from a science-based perspective and to employ critical thinking and logic when assessing a situation.

 You can see why people of this mindset might get a tad frustrated with the situation of cannabis being illegal in the United States.
-This is a situation that has pervaded for 80 years (as of August of this year).
+This is a situation that has pervaded for 80 years (as of August of 2017).

 Everyone has an opinion.
 I try to respect them all.
 But the chemistry of the human body is not an opinion.
 The behavior and nuances of neurons, cell walls, metabolites, endorphins, long-chain proteins, and endocannabinoids cannot be swayed by propaganda or corporate agendas.